Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Methods

 Our starting point is the image cutout service provided by the HSC-SSP database which allows users to download cutouts by uploading a list of targets.
 The users can specify the data release version, filters, and cutout sizes to suit their requirements.
 For modeling galaxy light, \textsc{GALFIT} usually requires an image cutout large enough that it contains sufficient pixels free from any source for a good estimation of the sky background.
 To determine the cutout size, we first performed a cross-match in the sky positions (within 1 arcsec) of our sample galaxies to the galaxies listed in the \textsc{pdr2\_wide\_forced} catalog in HSC-SSP PDR2 database having stellar masses greater than $10^8 {\rm M}_{\odot}$ and within (photometric) redshift of 0.3 as determined by classical template fitting code \textsc{Mizuki} \citep{2015_Tanaka}.
-The \textsc{pdr2\_wide\_forced} is a catalogue of forced photometry measurements performed on galaxies and it lists their various photometric measurements related to flux and size in all broadband filters of Subaru-HSC.
-Our cross-match resulted in a sample of 32,110 galaxies which we refer to as target galaxies.
+The \textsc{pdr2\_wide\_forced} is a catalogue of forced photometry measurements performed on galaxies and it lists their various photometric measurements related to flux and size in all broadband filters of Subaru-HSC. \preetish{This cross-match resulted in a sample of 34,035 galaxies out of our total sample of 37,815 galaxies.
 These galaxies have available $i$-band Kron radius measurements from the \textsc{pdr2\_wide\_forced} catalog and were subjected to size measurements.
 The Kron radius is defined as the first moment of the surface brightness light profile.
-It is argued that an aperture twice the size of the Kron radius captures more than 90\% of galaxy light thus making it a reasonably good, although a crude estimate for the size of galaxies.
-We used this information to create a square coadd image cutouts in $i$-band centered at our target galaxies and with a side length of 20 times their Kron radii.
-The image cutout comes along with the variance image which contains pixel-wise variance of measurements of the coadded image.
-We also downloaded the coadded $i$-band PSF using the PSF picker utility of the HSC-SSP PDR2 database at the location of the galaxy.
+It is argued that an aperture twice the size of the Kron radius captures more than 90\% of galaxy light thus making it a reasonably good, although crude estimate for the size of galaxies.
+We had missed 3780 galaxies in our cross-match because of the photometric redshift and stellar mass selection cuts imposed on the \textsc{pdr2\_wide\_forced} catalog.
+This may happen because often the photometric redshift estimates can significantly differ from the true redshifts.
+As a result, stellar masses derived using photometric redshifts can also differ from their true value.
+For these missing galaxies, we collected information on the Kron and Petrosian radius measurements from input catalogs \textsc{InputCatAv07}, \textsc{G02SDSSInputCat} and \textsc{G02CFHTLSInputCat} from the GAMA survey database.
+We used the crude size estimates to create a square coadd image cutouts in $i$-band centered at our target galaxies and with a side length of 40 times their Kron or Petrosian radii.
+The large image size ensures that we are capturing the diffuse outer wings of early-type galaxies in our sample.
+The image cutout comes along with the variance image containing pixel-wise variance of measurements of the coadded image.
+We also downloaded the coadded $i$-band PSF using the PSF picker utility of the HSC-SSP PDR2 database at the location of the galaxy.}